dragoncoder047/tinobsy/README.md

 ### types

 Tinobsy places virtually no restrictions on what can be stored in an object.
-To be able to handle different types, the Tinobsy VM must be made aware of what is stored in each cell; this is done through `tinobsy::object_schema` objects.
+To be able to handle different types, the Tinobsy VM must be made aware of what to do with the payload of the object; this is done through `tinobsy::object_schema` objects.
 As stated above, the type schema's memory is not managed by the VM -- you have to manage it yourself.

-They are simply a struct of three values: the type's name (`const char* const`), and two entries indicating how the `car` and `cdr` cells are used.
-The possible values for these are:
+They are simply a struct of four values: the type's name (`const char* const`), and three function pointers indicating what to do with the object during the three phases of the object's lifetime:

-* `OBJECT`, which means the cell points to another `tinobsy::object*`, and the garbage collector should count this as a reference for the other object, and mark the other object recursively.
+* The first function sets up the object when it is created.
+This can do anything, such as creating and assigning sub-objects, or allocating memory for a string.
+It is passed a `void*` pointer along with the object.
-* `OWNED_PTR`, which means the cell points to a block of memory that the object "owns" (usually a `char*`, for e.g. a string or symbol), and it will be `free()`'d (*not* `delete`d) along with the object when it is garbage-collected.
+* The second function takes care of marking the object.
+The garbage collector calls this when it wants to know what other objects this one points to, so it can determine what is garbage and what isn't.
+For all of the objects this object points to, call `subobject->mark()` on each.
-* `NOTHING`, which is the catch-all for any other use of the cell.
-It is used for numbers stored inline in the `tinobsy::object`, for externally-managed `void*` pointers that aren't `tinobsy::object*`s, or simply if the cell is not used.
+* The third function does the reverse of the first: freeing any allocated memory, and decrementing the reference counts of pointed-to objects.
+It is called when the object is about to be deleted by the garbage collector.

 ### garbage collection